saltandpurple/eks-tooling-demo/README.md

 ## Lens

 - Lens is basically a visualized version of kubectl
+- Kubectl is awesome!
+However, in reality we use it mostly for smaller debugging, ad-hoc deployments and quick status checks.
+Everything else is done via Lens.
+- Overview of different kubernetes resources - no details though
 - Show nginx deployment and later MariaDB statefulset

-### Doings via Lens

-- Look at created resources
 - Create port-forwarding
 - Show secret
+- Rescale nginx
-- Difference between statefulset & deployment
+- Difference between statefulsets & deployments

-parametrize chart

-upgrade
+- Delete resources